Coronavirus: How are lotteries around the world being affected?

 How will I claim my prize?

 The rules about claiming prizes in the UK give you 180 days from the date of a draw before your ticket expires.
-There is no rush to come forward and if a lockdown is in place you should wait until those restrictions are over.
 If you have bought a ticket from a retailer, you can also claim by post by sending your entry to the National Lottery.

 The National Lottery may also make further announcements about changes to the claims procedure if it feels it is necessary.
 If you play online, however, you are guaranteed to receive prizes because they are paid straight into your lottery account.